ASP.NET vs ASP.NET Core

 Step 1 – Migrating MVC

-Although both ASP.NET Core vs ASP.NET MVC feature an MVC, they approach it differently.
-The MVC will be automatically transferred to the new project, but you still need to re-register it.
-Here’s the list of commands that are used to upload all the MVC file to the Core.
+Although both ASP.NET Core vs. ASP.NET MVC feature an MVC, they approach it differently.
+While some MVC components will be automatically transferred to the new project, manual re-registration and configuration are often necessary.

 • AddControllersWithViews: command used to let ASP.NET Core recognize APIs, controllers, and views of the old application;